Ilan Gilon: Biography

 For the 2003 elections he was placed seventh on the Meretz list, but lost his seat when the party was reduced to six MKs.
 After leaving the Knesset he owned a restaurant called "Beit HaAm" in which the waiters wore shirts of Israeli youth movements.
 He was placed eighth on the party's list for the 2006 elections, but missed out on a seat as the party was reduced to five MKs.
 Prior to the 2009 elections Gilon won second place on the Meretz list, and returned to the Knesset when the party won three seats.
 He served as head of the Meretz faction in the Knesset, and was ranked as one of the five top legislators of social laws according to the Social Guard index.

 In February 2012 Gilon ran for the Meretz leadership, finishing second with 37.7%, behind Zehava Gal-On (60%) and ahead of Ori Ophir (2.8%).
 He was re-elected in 2013, and again in 2015 after being placed second on the party's list.
 In 2018 he won the Henry Viscardi Achievement Award for leaders in disability sector.
 In February 2019, Gilon won the most votes in Meretz's first-ever list primaries.
 He retained second place on the Meretz list for the April 2019 elections, in which the party won four seats.
 Meretz contested the September 2019 elections as part of the Democratic Union alliance, with Gilon retaining his seat as the fifth-placed candidate on the alliance's list.

 For the 2020 elections, Meretz ran on a joint list with Labor and Gesher.
 Gilon was placed eighth on the list, but lost his seat as the parties won only seven seats.
 He replaced Amir Peretz on 29 January 2021 as a member of the twenty-third Knesset after Peretz's Knesset resignation came into effect.
 He did not run for re-election in the March 2021 elections due to issues with his health.

+Gilon died on 1 May 2022.

-Gilon was married to Yehudit, and was a father of four.
+Gilon was married to Yehudit and was a father of four.
 He also had grandchildren, and lived in Ashdod.